aishzone/MNIST-Handwritten-Data-Classification/index.md

 mnist.keys()
 x, y = mnist['data'], mnist['target']
 ```
-The data key contains 70000 rows and 784 columns.
+The data key contains 70000 rows (labels) and 784 columns (images).
 These columns all contain the pixel intensities of the handwritten numbers ranging from 0 to 255 which are of 28 x 28 (784) images.The target key contains all the labels from 0 to 9 corresponding to the data key pixels.

 ```
 x.shape